 2️⃣ Visual Analog Scale (VAS)

-Who it’s for: Patients who prefer to point or mark pain on a line.
+Who it’s for: Patients who prefer to point or mark pain intensity visually.

 ✅ How it works:

-The patient marks a spot on a 10 cm line between “no pain” and “worst pain.”
+The patient marks a position on a 10 cm line between “no pain” and “worst pain.”

 ✅ Nursing tip: